The New and Improved Bookcase Wallbed

 Wilding Wallbeds also came up with a simple solution for the problem of the bookcases trying to shut themselves on the Bi-fold Bookcase Bed, due to an unlevel floor.
 They sourced magnets that are able to be attached to the back of each bookcase.
 These magnets connect to each other when the doors are open, keeping the shelving units in place and keeping them from shutting themselves.
 These magnets are easy to ship and install so they are available to be added to existing Bi-fold Bookcase Wallbed units.
 Just give Wilding Wallbeds a call to get yours ordered.

 The last new option that we would like to discuss is the new option of adding doors to the bottom of the Bookcase Wallbeds.
 These doors are great if you would like to use the bookcases for more than just displaying things.
 The doors allow you to store items that you don’t want on display.
 Adding the doors also improves the overall look of the Bookcase Wallbed.
 The doors come in the Brittany, Brittany Shaker, or Scape style and have decorative handles or pulls.
 The standard door option is Brittany style doors with Remington knobs.

 Wilding Wallbeds Going Forward

 Expect new things from Wilding Wallbeds.
-They are constantly working on new space saving ideas, and innovating existing products.
-Some of their newest products worth looking into include the Sofa Murphy Bed, the Hidden Storage Bed, and the Hidden Storage Nightstands.
+They are constantly working on new space-saving ideas and innovating existing products.
+Some of their newest products worth looking into include the Sofa Murphy Bed and the Hidden Storage Nightstands.
 All of these new products were developed based on the requests of customers for such products.